Chec Marmorat

 - 01

-Whip the egg whites into a stiff meringue.
+Whip the egg whites into a stiff, glossy meringue.

 - 02

-In a separate bowl, beat the yolks with the remaining half cup of sugar until pale and thick, then slowly stream in the oil with the mixer running on low.
+In a separate bowl, beat the yolks with the remaining half cup of sugar until pale and thick.
+Slowly stream in the oil like you're making mayonnaise, then stir in the vanilla, lemon zest, and sparkling water.
+The mixture will bubble and loosen up.

 - 03